LEAN-96/RAG-Demystified/README.md

 ## RAG-Sequence Model

-"*RAG employs a form of late fusion to integrate knowledge from all retrieved documents, meaning it makes individual answer predictions for document-question pairs and then aggregates the final prediction scores.
-Critically, using late fusion allows us to back-propagate error signals in the output to the retrieval mechanism, which can substantially improve the performance of the end-to-end system.*" (Lewis P, Riedel S, Kiela D, Piktus A [Retrieval Augmented Generation: Streamlining the creation of intelligent natural language processing models](https://ai.meta.com/blog/retrieval-augmented-generation-streamlining-the-creation-of-intelligent-natural-language-processing-models/))

-"*We refer to this decoding procedure as “Thorough Decoding.*” (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 Instead of picking different pieces of information for each word, the model uses the same set of K documents for generating the entire response.
 These documents act as a consistent source of context throughout the generation process.The generator produces a probability distribution for the entire sequence (all the words in the answer and considering the previous words) using each of the K documents.
 It calculates the likelihood of different sequences by using the context provided by each of the K documents.
 The model combines these probabilities to determine the most likely sequence of words, effectively using the best information from all the documents.

+"*We refer to this decoding procedure as “Thorough Decoding.*” (Lewis P, Perez E, Piktus A, et al (2021) Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks)

 ![image](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/850af0df-ce34-4f57-9d44-1da520298807)